ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud terraform plan`
 {: #schematics-plan}

 Scan the Terraform template in your source repository and compare this template against the {{site.data.keyword.cloud_notm}} resources that are already deployed.
-The CLI output shows the {{site.data.keyword.cloud_notm}} resources that must be added, mofified, or removed to achieve the state that is described in your configuration file.
+The CLI output shows the {{site.data.keyword.cloud_notm}} resources that must be added, modified, or removed to achieve the state that is described in your configuration file.
 {: shortdesc}

 ```